ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/cluster-best-practice-and-configuration.markdown

 This means that it is not highly available.

 **A two nodes cluster:**
-Also not recommended since the cluster must have a majority of nodes to operate, and in this case, if one of the nodes is down or partitioned, no [Raft](../../glossary/raft-algorithm) command will be committed,
+Also not recommended since the cluster must have a consensus among the majority of nodes to operate.
+With a two-node cluster, if one of the nodes is down or partitioned, no [Raft](../../glossary/raft-algorithm) command will be committed,
-although any _database_ on the surviving node will still be responsive to the user.
+although any database on the surviving node will still be responsive to the user.

 **Odd number of 3 or more nodes:**
 For ACID guarantees, a majority of the nodes must agree on every [cluster-wide transaction](../../server/clustering/cluster-transactions),